-In more than two decades of practice, The Husband and Wife Law Team of Mark and Alexis Breyer has amassed an impressive record of legal victories, successfully concluding 98% of their personal injury and wrongful death cases.
-In 2014, Breyer Law Offices, P.C., began practicing out of Las Vegas, taking cases throughout Nevada.
+In more than two decades of practice, The Husband & Wife Law Team of Mark and Alexis Breyer has amassed an impressive record of legal victories, successfully concluding 98% of their personal injury and wrongful death cases.
+In 2014, the firm began practicing out of Las Vegas, taking cases throughout Nevada.
 Below are some case results that illustrate our successful track record:

 Plumber Injured in Stair Collapse

 Our client was a plumber who was sent to visit a new home build for work that was needed on the second floor.
 When our client proceeded up the stairs, they collapsed and he landed on his back.
 He suffered a burst fracture, requiring a two-level spinal fusion surgery, as well as other injuries.
 While he was in the hospital, his wife knew he would need the best representation.
 She called us, and Mark Breyer met with her and explained the ins and outs of a construction injury claim in Arizona.
 We brought a claim against the general contractor and the subcontractor who was working on the stairs.
 They both pointed fingers at each other and blamed our client for going up the stairs when there were no railings.
 A jury disagreed.
 Our client was ecstatic about the verdict and we were happy that justice was served.
 Mark Breyer addressed the verdict, saying "An innocent man had his life altered by a serious but wholly preventable injury.
 When a jury follows the law and holds companies responsible for their failures to protect workers on the job site, it is a great day not only for our client, but for all construction workers.”